TAIsRich/chuwa0116/ShortQuestions/annotations.md

 @ManyToMany

 - A relationship is a connection between two types of entities.
 In the case of a many-to-many relationship, both sides can relate to multiple instances of the other side

+@NamedQuery

+- @NamedQuery annotation to specify a named query within an entity class and then declare that method in repository.

+@Query

+- In order to define SQL to execute for a Spring Data repository method, we can annotate the method with the @Query annotation — its value attribute contains the JPQL or SQL to execute

+@Transaction
+- Transactions in Java, as in general refer to a series of actions that must all complete successfully

+@EnableTransactionManagement

+- Add on top of Applications.java to enable transaction in spring